akhilrajmailbox/GuestBook/README.md

 ```

-## Elasticsearch Fluentd and Kibana
+## elasticsearch fluentd and kibana

 You can deploy and Configure EFK in K8s Cluster by running the [efk.sh](https://raw.githubusercontent.com/akhilrajmailbox/GuestBook/master/scripts/efk.sh) script.